stanford-rc/globus.stanford.edu/accounts/link.md

    caption-text=""
 %}

-Log in as normal, and you will arrive at the transfer page:
+Log in as normal, and you will arrive at the File Manager:

 {% include hero-image.html
    src="/assets/accounts/TransferPage.png"
    alt="Globus transfer screen"
    caption-overlay=true
-   caption-header="The Globus 'Transfer Files' screen" caption-text=""
+   caption-header="The Globus File Manager" caption-text=""
 %}

-Click on the **<i class="fas fa-user-circle"></i> Account** option (near the bottom-left corner of the page).
-This will take you to the Account Management page:
+Click on the **<i class="fas fa-cog"></i> Settings** button (near the bottom-left corner of the page).
+This will take you to the Account tab on the Settings page:

 {% include hero-image.html
    src="/assets/accounts/AccountManagement.png"
    alt="Globus Account Management"
    caption-overlay=true
    caption-header="Account Management"
-   caption-text="All linked identites, and Globus Plus status, are displayed here."
+   caption-text="Your primary and all linked identites are displayed here."
 %}

-The Account Management page displays your current primary identity (likely your Stanford identity) and any linked identites.
+The Account tab displays your current primary identity (likely your Stanford identity) and any linked identites.

-To link a new identity, click on **<i class="fas fa-id-card"></i><i class="fas fa-plus-circle"></i> Link Another Identity**, on the right of the page.
+To link a new identity, click on the **<i class="fas fa-id-card"></i><i class="fas fa-plus-circle"></i> Link Another Identity** button (located near the top-right of the page).

 {% include hero-image.html
    src="/assets/accounts/AddLinkedIdentity.png"